Tourist Map of Ho Chi Minh, Vietnam – Uncover War-Torn History

 6. Can I rent a motorbike to explore the city?

-Renting a motorbike is a popular way to explore Ho Chi Minh City, but it is recommended only for experienced riders due to the city's chaotic traffic.
+Renting a motorbike is a popular way to explore Ho Chi Minh City, but it is recommended only for experienced riders due to the city's hectic traffic.
 Be sure to wear a helmet and understand local traffic rules before hitting the road.
 If you're not confident on a bike, consider hiring a motorbike taxi, known as xe om, for a guided tour around the city.